The Best Places to See Holiday Lights Around Philadelphia

 Holiday lights at Franklin Square / Photograph by Jeff Fusco

-Every night from November 16th through February 26th, more than 200,000 lights will shine throughout Franklin Square for the Electrical Spectacle.
+Every night through February 23rd, more than 200,000 lights will shine throughout Franklin Square for the Electrical Spectacle.
 Through January 11th, the lights will dance, synchronized to a soundtrack of holiday classics (Mariah Carey’s “All I Want for Christmas is You,” selections from The Nutcracker, etc.).
+And a new song for this year: “Baby Please Come Home” by Jason Kelce, Lane Johnson, and Jordan Mailata from their blockbuster Christmas album.
 The shows run every 30 minutes beginning at 5 p.m. daily and running throughout the night’s activities until 9 p.m.
 If you stay a while, you can catch them both.
-(Beginning on January 12th, the holiday soundtrack will be replaced by Johnny Mathis’s “Winter Wonderland” for each show through February 25th.)
+(Beginning on January 12th, the holiday soundtrack will be replaced by Johnny Mathis’s “Winter Wonderland” for each show through February 23rd.)
 While you’re there, take a spin on the carousel, warm up by outdoor fire pits with a boozy hot cocoa, and play Chilly Philly Mini Golf with (even more) lights, holiday music and friendly animal decorations.

 Free; November 16th-February 25th (daily, every 30 minutes from 5-9 p.m.), Franklin Square, 6th and Race streets.